 This is a book about creation.
 It isn’t exactly Genesis, but it is.
-It takes the theme of the light and weaves it playfully through most of the days in the Genesis account of creation.
-By focusing on the things young children understand, this book will captivate children from the beginning of this story to the end.
+It weaves the theme of light playfully through most of the days in the Genesis account of creation.
+Because the book focuses on things young children understand, it will captivate children from beginning to end.

 The rhyme in this story flows smoothly enough throughout the book.
-But it isn’t just the rhymes that make the book poetic, the words are rich with word pictures and beautiful descriptions.
+But it isn’t just rhymes that make the book poetic; the text is rich with word pictures and beautiful descriptions.
 For example: “Caterpillars munched leaves, which the light made see-through.
 When they took off their fuzzy coats, butterflies flew.”
-Allia’s creative lines coupled with the delightful illustrations by Linda Clearwater will stretch every child’s imagination.
+Allia’s creative lines, coupled with delightful illustrations by Linda Clearwater, will stretch every child’s imagination.

-Pages come with surprises like the zebra’s discovering their reflections “staring them right in the eyes.”
-Fun pops out of page after page as the light seems to dance its way through the story bringing everything to life.
-And as the child nears the end of the book, a much deeper concept is beautifully introduced.
-“Yes, God lit the world with another light too.
+Pages come with surprises.
+For instance, zebras discover their reflections “staring them right in the eyes.”
+Fun pops out of page after page as the light seems to dance its way through the story, bringing everything to life.
+And near the end of the book, a much deeper concept is beautifully introduced: “Yes, God lit the world with another light too.
 He was Jesus, the Lord, who saved me and saved you.”
 Wow!

-And on the last page is a scripture verse, Psalm 18:28.
-“You have turned on my light!
-The Lord God has made my darkness turn to light.”
+And on the last page is a Scripture verse, Psalm 18:28: “You have turned on my light!
+The Lord my God has made my darkness turn to light” (TLB).

 This book takes my breath away.
 I know it will touch young hearts in a powerful way.

-Authors and writers who are reading this on the Write2Ignite website, read the very best books in the genres you want to write to see what makes them the best.
+Authors and writers, read the very best books in the genres you want to write in to see what makes them the best.
 Look for the spark that ignites a child’s imagination.
-Then find topics that can sparkle and shine out of your writing and put them on paper using all the finesse of a skilled craftsman of the language.
+Then find topics that can sparkle and shine out of your writing, and put them on paper using all the finesse of a skilled craftsman of the language.